joshcrain/joshcrain.io/ancestry/ancestors/lemuel-crane.md

     {% storyImage "./ancestry/images/slade-cemetery-alstead-nh.jpg" "Slade Cemetery, Alstead New Hampshire" %}
     <figcaption>Slade Cemetery, Alstead New Hampshire.
 The likely burial location of Jershua Crane.
 Photo credit: George Wilsom (4/5/2008).</figcaption>
     </figure>
     <p>On August 2, 1776 Lemuel and 10 other men established land for a cemetery near Alstead, New Hampshire known today as The Slade Cemetery.
-Later records indicate the cemetery had an unmarked grave, thought to be Lemuel's wife Jershua (Peck, p.
+Later records indicate the cemetery had an unmarked grave, thought to be Lemuel’s wife Jershua (Peck, p.
 159-160).
 Lemuel and Jershua&rsquo;s date of death and burial location are currently unknown.  </p>
     <h2 class="center">Transcriptions</h2>
     <p>The following has been transcribed from <em>&ldquo;Genealogy of the Crane Family.
 Volume II.</em>&rdquo;</p>
     <blockquote>